The Vampire Chronicles: Characteristics

 Rice's vampires differ in many ways from their traditional counterparts such as Dracula.
 They are unaffected by crucifixes, garlic, a stake through the heart, or holy water.
 Ancient immortals are almost completely unaffected by the sun.
 The key trait of Rice's vampires is that they are unusually emotional and sensual, prone to aesthetic thinking.
 This lends well to artistic pursuits such as painting, writing, and singing; all of which are refined by their eidetic memory and heightened beauty.

 Beyond their refined physical features, Rice's vampires are unique in that their appearance is more statue-like than human.
 Their pupils are luminous while in the dark and their nails appear more like glass.
 Being undead, their skin is likewise pallid as well as unusually smooth.
 Additionally, upon being sired, the vampire's body is essentially frozen in the state in which it died.
 Their hair and nails cease to grow; if they are cut, they will quickly grow back.
 The undead also possess no bodily fluids other than blood, as they are purged following death.

 While virtually all other internal bodily functions expire, Rice's vampires still possess a noticeable heartbeat – albeit considerably slower than that of a living heart.
 This ensures normal blood circulation and also synchronizes with that of their fledglings while turning them.
 When vampires enter a state of hibernation, their hearts cease to beat and they enter into a desiccated state in which their bodies become skeletal and dry from lack of blood flow.
 Blood starvation may also trigger this.
 Removing their heart from their bodies will also kill them.

 Despite these differences, Rice's undead do share some similarities with mainstream vampire fiction.
 They are supernaturally strong and can move faster than the eye can see.
-Their senses are heightened and they will heal from any injury short of beheading and even reattach limbs.
+Their senses are heightened to the point where they can see clearly in total darkness and they will heal from any injury short of beheading as well as reattach limbs and remain unaffected by diseases or poisons.
 The act of feeding is highly sexualized in Rice's novels.
 Vampires both crave and need blood to sustain their unlife.
 While they can feed on animals, human blood is more nourishing.
 As they age, they're able to resist the urge more to the point where elders feed only for pleasure.

 As with most vampire fiction, all of the undead were originally human.
 To sire a fledgling, a maker must feed upon a victim to the point of death.
 The attacker must then offer their own blood for the mortal to drink.
 After their body expires, they resurrect as a newborn immortal.
 Fledglings retain all the memories and mannerisms they had in life, however these usually fade or change over time as they acclimate to their new existence.
 Many young vampires experience existential crises or crippling depression as they learn to cope with their isolated nature.